jbe456/arch-tips/install-arch-linux.md

 ### Prepare installation

-- Configure the keyboard to the correct layout: `loadkeys fr`
+- Configure the keyboard to the correct layout:

+  - For french AZERTY: `loadkeys fr`

   See [Keyboard configuration in console](https://wiki.archlinux.org/index.php/Keyboard_configuration_in_console)